ctfhacker/ctfhacker.github.io/_posts/2016-02-21-ctf-symbolic-execution.markdown

 ---
 layout: post
-title:  "test"
+title:  "Internetwache RE60 Writeup: Symbolic Execution for the win"
-date:   2016-09-01 18:03:59
+date:   2016-02-21 18:03:59
-categories: python pentest pentestly
+categories: re angr
 ---

-# Internetwache RE60 Writeup: Symbolic Execution tramples CTF challenge

-I am always looking for problems that symbolic execution could be applied to in the capture the flag space.
-This past weekend, this challenge was met during the Internetwache CTF for its RE60 problem.
-Below I describe the application of symbolic execution to solve the challenge without much knowledge of the inner workings of the binary itself.

-# Symbolic Execution 101

-Symbolic Execution gives the reverse engineer the ability to find a specific path from Point A to Point B in a binary.
-This path is represented by a series of boolean expressions.
-These expressions can then be passed to a solver such as [Z3](https://z3.codeplex.com/) from Microsoft to solve the equation, creating an input that will exercise the found path.

-If this is the first time seeing this concept, I highly recommend checking out the [MIT lecture](https://www.youtube.com/watch?v=mffhPgsl8Ws) on the subject.
-That lecture will give you enough prerequisite knowledge to unveil some of the black magic of symbolic execution.

-# The challenge

-(This challenge was performed entirely in [EpicTreasure](https://github.com/praetorian-inc/epictreasure).
-If you don't want to setup the tools listed in this writeup, simply install EpicTreasure and you are off to the races)
+(This challenge was performed entirely in [EpicTreasure](https://github.com/ctfhacker/epictreasure).
+If you don't want to setup the tools listed in this writeup, simply install EpicTreasure and you are off to the races.
+Also, mirrored from my [Praetorian post](https://www.praetorian.com/blog/internetwache-re60-writeup-symbolic-execution-tramples-ctf-challenge))

 We begin by doing a bit of preliminary analysis to understand what the binary can do.